hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 _NOTE: indentation and consistency in spacing to improve clarity and legibility_

-Let's start by first creating good documentation for the script we create today.
-Let's move to the editor, and using the comments character `#` to add a line or two as a title for our script:
+Let's start by first ensuring good documentation for the script we create today.
+Move to the editor, and using the comments character `#` to add a line or two as a title for our script:

 	## Intro to R Workshop
 	## Dec 11, 2015